 Using CSS3 is easy; regardless of whether you have Web design and development skills or not!
 There are two excellent CSS3 tools that can be used to implement the features you want without having to write a line of code:

 Simply create the CSS3 effect you want and copy the CSS3 code generated by these tools into the appropriate CSS class or id declaration.
-If you're unsure about what a class or id is, I recommend you look at "Creating rounded corners with CSS" as an example of using CSS classes to create rounded corners.

 Why CSS3 is good for SEO and marketing